nbness2/TradingCards/README.md

 # TradingCards

+I work on this when I can, but I do have life events such as work and girlfriend problems!

 ## Goals
 I have a few goals for this personal project.
 * Create a Trading Card game!
 (Think collectible cards like Baseball or Football cards)